 What is the interpretation of tongues?
 This is the only gift that is directly dependent upon the expression of another gift in order to have the chance to operate.
-There are actually two different, but related, words used for this.
-The simpler, more basic form is used in I Cor.
+[There are actually two different, but related, words used for this.
+The simpler, more basic form (hermēneia) is used in 1 Cor.
 12:10 and 14:26.
-The other, more intensive form occurs six times (Lk.
-24:27; Acts 9:36; I Cor.
-12:30; 14:5,13,27).
-The basic definition is to explain the meaning, or convey the sense, ...not necessarily to translate.
+The other, more intensive verbal form (diermēneuō) occurs six times (Lk.
+24:27; Acts 9:36; 1 Cor.
+12:30; 14:5,13,27), and one noun form (diermēneutēs) occurs in 14:28.]
+The basic definition is to "explain the meaning", or "convey the sense", ...not necessarily to translate.
 The more intensive form is a more thorough unfolding of the meaning.
 Again, this disclosure of the Spirit can come in many forms.
-Those who speak in tongues are encouraged to pray for the ability to interpret (I Cor.
+Those who speak in tongues are encouraged to pray for the ability to interpret (1 Cor.
 14:13).
-There is to be only one interpreter functioning at a given meeting, and if it is evident that there is no interpreter, the one speaking in a tongue is to "become silent" in the meeting, but let him continue speaking only to himself and to God (I Cor.
+There is to be only one interpreter functioning at a given meeting, and if it is evident that there is no interpreter, the one speaking in a tongue is to "become silent" in the meeting, but let him continue speaking only to himself and to God (1 Cor.
 14:27,28).
+Note that it is all right for a person to speak in tongues quietly, or "under their breath" in a quiet manner.
+We need not be offended by this.
 The value of the joint ministry of these two gifts is that God is speaking through His people to communicate to the Body as a whole, or to other members of the group.
 It is a wonderful example of Body-life interdependence.